Arbor Law Limited – Complaints Handling Policy

-This Complaints Handling Policy sets out how we deal with formal complaints.
+This Complaints Policy sets out how we deal with formal complaints.

 Once you have made a complaint, we will respond in the manner set out in this Complaints Policy.

-If you have a complaint, please contact kate.bennett@arbor.law, daniel.adams@arbor.law or ed.rea@arbor.law or write to Arbor Law Limited, Attention: Complaints at 118 Pall Mall, London, SW1Y 5ED, United Kingdom.
+If you have a complaint, you should write to kate.bennett@arbor.law, daniel.adams@arbor.law or ed.rea@arbor.law or write to:

 Your correspondence should set out the full details of your complaint, including: